lovablelabs/docs/src/integrations/supabase.md

     Create a protected page for /events
     ```

+To test, you will need to create an account to log in with under supabase -> left sidebar -> authentication -> add user.

 ## More advanced use cases

 ### I want users to only see their own data